djthorpe/gopi/README.md

   * `helloworld_example.go` Simply displays the canonical simplest program in Go
   * `log_example.go` Demonstates how to write your own logger class.
 In this case it logs to a file rather than to the console.
+  * `windowing_example.go` Demonstates how to draw onto the screen using the GPU.
+  * `gpio_example.go` Demonstrates how to use the GPIO interface on the Raspberry Pi.

 # What's Next?